Recent weather: As low as 0 degrees at night, lots of snow.

 This new found perspective also dispelled a lot of misconceptions I had.
 First off, Colombia's problems were not solely caused by the drug cartels.
 Rather, Colombia has had violent political and social unrest for decades and, during the 80s and early 90s, the political scene just set the stage for drug cartels to take hold.
 The "success"and violence of the drug cartels were simply a symptom of the greater problems that plagued Colombia.

-Likewise, the drug trade didn't start with Pablo Escobar and it certainly didn't end with his death in 1993.
 Today, Colombia´s reputation is changing and it is much safer and cleaner than ever but cocaine trafficking in Colombia is just as prevalent as when Pablo Escobar had a virtual monopoly on it.
 After Escobar's death, the Medellin cartel disbanded and now the trafficking routes are controlled by various secret paramilitary and guerrilla groups throughout rural Colombia.
 The solution to the cocaine problem isn't that simple.
 While it's easy to point the finger--Colombia supplies an outrageous portion of the world's cocaine--unfortunately, the cocaine is shipped out of Colombia to where the demand is, to Europe and the US.

 I pictured Pablo Escobar as a sort of beloved Colombian Robin Hood, stealing from the rich and giving back to the poor neighborhoods.
 But Pablo Escobar grew up in a middle class home--he was never starving or destitute-- and became one of the rich in the nastiest way possible.
 And while he did some seemingly charitable acts, these deeds were usually motivated by selfish greed.
 For example, Escobar built lighted futbol fields in some rough neighborhoods in order to buy votes on his way to becoming a congressman.